anthonysharpy/golang_restful_api/src/readme.txt

 - Perhaps better file management.
 Maybe.
 In a real-life project with more code, I would have made more of an effort to organise the code.
 I also likely would have added more comments and maybe even a header describing what each file does at the top of each file.

+- Use a more elegant method to check whether the database already exists or not.